IRTrail/Voron-Stuff/Variable Bed Fans/README.md

 That being said, it doesn't ever really stay at the target power use.
 The PID on the bed drifts quite wildly at times.
 So, I would recommend cp and ct variables  set low (0.1-0.25) and your fast bed fan speed be tuned pretty well.
 If you use cp or ct=1.0 it can get into a cycle where it fights its self and then you get a Klipper shutdown because the bed isn't heating correctly.

+### Other things of note:
+Things like QGL, homing, bed meshing, etc. will preempt the fan adjustment delayed gcode loop.
+Therefore, if a klipper inherent process that takes a long time (QGL, bed mesh) activates when your fans are at a high setting, they won't slow down and the bed temp will plummet, causing an error in klipper.
+So, make sure your fans have stabilized and are at a sane speed when starting a print, performing QGL, or bed meshing.
+If they're close to the correct speed anyway, it shouldn't make a difference. **_You are heat soaking...aren't you?_**

 I would love any feedback.
 This is still very much a work in progress.